'What Do Those Plus Signs Mean?' Modified Broad Match for Beginners

 Almost every week a client asks me, “What do those plus signs mean?” and I am constantly reminded that even though this keyword match type is fairly common, there are still a lot of people who have no idea it exists.

-If you haven’t caught on yet, this match type is known in AdWords as the Broad Match Modifier, but it is more commonly and widely known as simply Modified Broad.
+If you haven’t caught on yet, this match type is known in Google Ads (formerly known as Google AdWords) as the Broad Match Modifier, but it is more commonly and widely known as simply Modified Broad.
 People tend to shy away from using this match type because they don’t understand what it means or how it works.
 It can also be a time-consuming task to add the plus signs to each of those keywords you want to switch, but in the long run, this match type can be a big help to your account.

 Essentially the idea is that whatever keyword you put the plus sign in front of is a “modifier” to the broad match keyword.
 You can add a plus sign to only one or two words in the keyword or to all words in the keyword.
 So, whichever word(s) you end up putting a plus sign in front of, Google will recognize as a “modifier” and will make sure that those words are always in the search query no matter what.